Th3Spl/User-Application-Settings-cpp/README.md

 //varName must be the name of the variable into the file like nickname=
 //newValue is the new value that will replace the outdated one
 ```

+`THERE ARE A LOT OF FUNCTION JUST OPEN THE FILE AND READ THE CODE!`

 Keep in mind that i still need to add a lot of new functions.